- The brightest lights cast the deepest shadows.

 "And the people!
 The people blanched with pallor.
-Those nearest the stranger felt their panic wash out of them, to be replaced with a sense that there should be something more, but whatever that is, it was gone.
-The children stopped their play, the laborers set down their tools, and the whole city stared at this new colorless place and despaired."
+Those nearest the stranger felt their panic wash out of them, to be replaced with a sense that there should be something more, but whatever that thing once was, it was now gone.
+Busy inhabitants stood slack-faced, children stopped their play, laborers set down their tools, and the whole city, struck dumb, stared at this new colorless place and despaired.

-"Shortly thereafter, the inhabitants of Kael Ghalean abandoned it, many not even pausing to pack their cherished items or valuables once they saw how all luster and sentiment seemed to have been stripped from them.
+"Shortly thereafter, the inhabitants of Kael Ghalean abandoned it, many not even pausing to pack their most cherished things once they saw how all luster and sentiment was stripped from them.
 Some packed provisions of flavorless foods or listless livestock, but everyone left the city within days.
 After a week, no one remained to explain the abandoned city and its pallid buildings and dismal parks and diminished roads.
-As fewer and fewer travelers and tradesmen came, following the memory of roads more than actual thoroughfares, they wondered at the sort of folk who would have willingly called such a pale place their home."
+As fewer and fewer travelers and tradesmen came, following the memory of roads more than actual thoroughfares, they wondered at the sort of folk who would have willingly called such a pale place their home.

 "The people of Kael Ghalean spread into the neighboring lands, carrying their pale, sunken, expressionless hearts to lands they hoped would restore them somehow.
 And to some extent, they found new hope in these lands.
-They made new families, and bore children.
+They made new homes, and somehow, they brought new life, wan and hollow as they were, into the world.
 They made friends and joined new communities.
-Their hands picked up tools once again, and labored to create and contribute."
+Their hands picked up tools once again, and labored to create and contribute.

 "They call themselves the Mallori.
-It is a word in the dread language of Tenebri which means 'homeless' or 'seeking hope', and their ties to the plane of shadow are unmistakable."
+It is a Common word, a translation of this signatory, from the dread language of Tenebri.
+Do not watch it too closely, my sober admirers, it is a fell thing.
+It means 'homeless' or 'seeking hope', and their ties to the plane of shadow are unmistakable.

-"That is the story of the Mallori, my sad friend.
+"That is the story of the Mallori, my newly saddened friends.
 I warned you it was a somber tale, did I not?
-Come, rouse yourselves, and ask me for another tale, I know many."
+Come, rouse yourselves, and ask me for another tale, I know many.

 The cursed race of the Mallori still look quite similar to human.
 But in truth, they are one of the most alien of humanoid races, the bleakness and shadow that infuses them affecting their minds much more than it affects their bodies.
 To a Mallori, the world is a shifting array of shade, a billion and one shades of gray.
 Mallori can identify colors as easily as any other race, but to a Mallori it is the gradient and texture of the shadow that distinguishes colors, not the actual color itself.
 Similarly, Mallori see much more in shadows than any other race.
 To a Mallori, light and darkness are completely different than they are to other races.
 Bright light and true darkness are both impenetrable to their vision, while they treat dim light and normal darkness as bright light.